-Modern businesses rightfully value critical thinking, resilience and innovation, but many tend to forget about one of the pillars of all strong relationships: Emotional Intelligence, or EI.
+Modern businesses rightfully value critical thinking and resilience, but many tend to forget about one of the pillars of all strong relationships: Emotional intelligence, or EI.

-EI is more than some trendy soft skill; it's a vital element of leadership.
-Here's how cultivating this type of intelligence within your workforce can help you foster leadership that motivates and inspires.
+EI is more than some trendy soft skill; it’s a vital element of rewarding people management.
+Here’s how cultivating this type of intelligence within your workforce can help you foster leadership that motivates and inspires.

 What is emotional intelligence?

 According to psychologists, emotional intelligence is your ability to identify, understand, and engage with emotions.
 This skill operates on two levels: in addition to being apt at recognising and managing other people’s emotions, someone with EI is also conscious of their own feelings.

 Why are both areas so vital to effective leadership?
 Well, imagine you’re a leader who considers themselves good at dealing with other people’s feelings yet lacks emotional self-awareness.
 You recognise when your workers are worried or anxious and try to accommodate them.
 However, you pay no attention to how your emotional outbursts or mood swings affect those around you, completely cancelling out your attempts to be a “good boss.”

 Unbalanced emotional intelligence can also go the opposite way.
 How would you regard a boss who was extremely good at self-accommodation yet didn’t extend the same basic consideration to you and your coworkers?
 Would they seem selfish, immature, or even toxically counterproductive?